161chihuahuas/kadence/README.md

-<p style="font-size:18px" align="center"><strong>Kadence: An Extensible, Hardened, and Secure Distributed Systems Framework</strong></p>

---
+# Kadence

-The Kadence Project is a complete implementation of the [Kademlia](http://www.scs.stanford.edu/%7Edm/home/papers/kpos.pdf) distributed hash table that aims to effectively mitigate *all vulnerabilities* described in the [S/Kademlia](https://gnunet.org/sites/default/files/SKademlia2007.pdf)
+Kadence is a complete implementation of the [Kademlia](http://www.scs.stanford.edu/%7Edm/home/papers/kpos.pdf) distributed hash table that aims to effectively mitigate *all vulnerabilities* described in the [S/Kademlia](https://gnunet.org/sites/default/files/SKademlia2007.pdf)